APooladian/APooladian.github.io/_news/mpvc.md

 inline: true
 ---

-Survey paper on mathematical programs with vanishing constraints has been accepted to Optimization Methods and Software (with Tim Hoheisel and colleagues)!
+Survey paper on mathematical programs with vanishing constraints has been accepted to Optimization Methods and Software!